-To apply for a VA loan as self-employed or as a small business owner, borrowers may need to supply documentation including but not limited to:
+In addition to the usual requirements listed on the VA home loan application, your lender will need additional documentation in order to establish a history of reliable, sustainable income through self-employment.
+To apply for a VA loan as a self-employed or as a small business owner, you might need to supply documentation including but not limited to:

-Different lenders may have different documentation requirements and lending guidelines for self-employed borrowers.
+Different lenders may have particular documentation requirements and lending guidelines for self-employed borrowers.